wuyichen24/coding-interview/docs/solution-patterns/Dynamic_Programming.md

 # Dynamic programming

+## Problems can use this pattern
+- Find the maximum/minimum value

 ## Process
 - Find the recursive relationship between the main problem and their subproblems
    - Key points